 - The place of location of land, plot No., area, and the approximate value thereof,

-- In the case of a house, place of location, plot no, area, Kabal (rooms), Naal (size), storey of the house, whether it is concretely built or mud made, and the approximate value thereof,
+- In the case of a house, place of location, plot no, area, Kabal (rooms), Naal (size), the story of the house, whether it is concretely built or mud made, and the approximate value thereof,

-- In the case of movable property, details and approximate value thereof,
+- In the case of movable property, details and the approximate value thereof,

 - In the case of cash, details thereof, and also details of bank balance, share, debenture, treasury bills, if any,

-- In the case of livestock, details and approximate value thereof,
+- In the case of livestock, details and the approximate value thereof,

-- In the case of gold, silver, and jewelry, details and approximate value thereof,
+- In the case of gold, silver, and jewelry, details and the approximate value thereof,

 - In the case of a motor vehicle, details and approximate value thereof,